hexdecima/patchy/readme.txt

-this repository contains my Neovim configuration, writen in Fennel and currently built with Nix.
+my Neovim configuration, writen in Fennel and currently built with Nix.

 # usage
 a Nix derivation containing a wrapped Neovim is exposed as `packages.${system}.default` (or neovim),